onehungrymind/rxjs-quickstart/readme.md

 We have created a script in this directory called `deploy.sh` that deploys to surge.
 The script uses the value in the `CNAME` file in this directory to automatically detect which domain is pushed to.
 To run the script, simply execute `./deploy.sh` in this directory.

+> Note: you may need to run `chmod +x ./deploy.sh` to make it executable.

-If you want to change the deploy destination, run the following:
+If you want to build without the script, run the following:
 ```
 bundle exec jekyll build # generate the necessary static assets
 surge _site <your-domain.surge.sh> # upload assets to surge